Would you like to save this?

 Hi, I’m Kaitlin

-Welcome to my site, where I share all of the decorating know-how I gained while working as an editor for home publications for more than 12 years, and decorating 7 of my own homes and Airbnbs in the same time frame.
+Welcome to my site, where I share all of the decorating know-how I gained while working as an editor for home publications for 15 years, and while decorating 7 of my own homes and Airbnbs in the same time frame.ย

 A few things I believe about home